nyu-ossd-s20/project-evaluation/pytorch3d_evaluation.md

 1. Is there a CONTRIBUTING document?
 If so, how easy to read and understand is it?
 Look through it and see if it is clear and thorough. <br>

     Yes, there is.
-It is easy to access and understand and lays out expectations by the maintainers
+It is easy to access and understand and lays out expectations by the maintainers.

 1. Is there a CODE OF CONDUCT document?
 Does it have consequences for acts that violate it? <br>